 We encourage large scale ideas that have great public reach, benefit future generations or provide for significant change.
 These grants support State assets such as the Federation Walkway in Kings Park or significant celebrations…

-People experiencing a crisis or financial hardship may require help to see them through a period of urgent need.
-These grants support organisations providing people in need with food, clothing, shelter, transport and other essentials.
+Emergency Relief grants can help organisations providing people in urgent need with food, clothing, shelter, transport and other essentials.